 EUROCRYPT 2020.

-my pre-recorded talk and slides.
+my pre-recorded talk and slides, and live talk at EC 2020.

 On the Security of Two-Round Multi-Signatures